 - In some academic practices or health care systems, and in groups that are employed by hospitals, all services are coded by a coder.

 - And some groups do the work twice.
 The provider codes the service and then coder verifies the code or re-codes it.
 This can lead to adversarial interactions between providers and coders.

 Coding physician services | Compliance

 The stakes are high.
 Coding drives revenue.
 Coding compliantly is demanded of all practices.
 No practice wants to collect money that later needs to be returned to the payer.
 Physician compensation is often determined by the RVUs associated with the CPT® code that is submitted on the claim form.
-Health systems and hospitals want to ensure that services submitted under the group NPI are accurate and represent what was done and documented?
+Health systems and hospitals want to ensure that services submitted under the group NPI are accurate and represent what was done and documented.

 Who gets the last word when there are disagreements between what the physician coded and what the coder coded isn’t easily defined.
 There is no free lunch here.
 There will be issues to identify and problems to solve no matter which professional does the coding.